Introduction: Otto DIY - Build Your Own Robot in One Hour!

 4. External jack connector to use power adapters from 6V up to 12V output

-The head have snap feature, take care of the cables and close it.
+The head just snaps in, take care of the cables and close it.

-For the coding part you will need to:
+For the coding part you will need to install Otto Blockly and just upload any example

-PLEASE DO NOT COMMENT IF ANY ISSUE, i don't get notifications by instructables new comments so if anything please post an issue in https://wikifactory.com/+OttoDIY/otto-diy/issues otherwise it will take a lot of time for me to see it
+PLEASE DO NOT COMMENT IF ANY ISSUE, I don't get notifications by instructables new comments so if anything please post ask in out community directly

 Participated in the